-Education for Ministry (EFM) is a four-year theological program for adult lay persons developed by the School of Theology at the University of the South at Sewanee.
-Our program is designed to help adults deepen their faith life and identify ministries to which they’re called.
-This program consists of a small group (no more than 12) which gathers weekly for discussion of readings, reflection and worship.
+The program is designed to help adults deepen their faith life and identify ministries to which they’re called.
+This program consists of a small group gatherings where students meet weekly for discussion of readings, reflection and worship.

 - During the course, students study the Old Testament, the New Testament, Church History from the book of Acts to the present, and 20th Century Theology.
 In addition, students learn the disciplines of biblical exegesis and interpretation, systematic theology, ethics, liturgics, and ascetical theology.